Arrears and dealing with debt

 If you rent from a private landlord or a housing association, once you have made a claim, the council normally has to make an interim payment of housing benefit within 14 days.
 This is sometimes called a payment on account.

-What if my housing benefit doesn’t cover all of the rent?
+What if my housing benefit does not cover all of the rent?

 Can I get extra help with my rent payments?

-If you can’t afford to pay the difference between your rent and your housing benefit, it may be possible for you to apply for an extra payment from the council.
+If you can’t afford to pay the difference between your rent and your housing benefit or UC housing costs, it may be possible for you to apply for an extra payment from the council.
 This is called a discretionary housing payment (or DHP).
 The council will decide whether you should get one based on your particular circumstances.

 Is your claim up to date?